 Yes, healthier coping mechanisms can be learnt and self-destructive tendencies can be minimised and even completely mended.
 Since self-destructive behaviour is a symptom of any one (or more) mental health issues, treatment will be tailored specifically to your individual needs.

-Whatever you’re dealing with, therapy is the best way to ensure that you are heard and understood, which is a great place to start.
+Whatever may be the cause of your self-destructive behaviour, therapy is the best way to ensure that you are heard and understood.
 From there, you and your therapist can unravel the causes and effects of your past and present behaviour.
 You’ll develop healthy coping mechanisms and gain a greater understanding of your own behaviour and its relation to the self.

 If you believe that you may be self-destructive, do not hesitate to get in touch with us or book a free consultation.
 It is always best to tackle possible problems in their early stages before you harm yourself or your future prospects irrevocably.